 - Peel a small ginger and finely grate.

-- In a small bowl, whisk the olive oil, plum sauce, tamarind paste and grated ginger until well combined.
+- In a small mixing bowl, whisk the olive oil, plum sauce, tamarind paste and grated ginger until well combined.

 - Place half the mixed salad of shredded duck, coriander and wombok on the platter.
 Gently place half the orange slivers and half the caramelised grapefruit in and above the salad.
 Add half the portion of dressing and season with pepper.